LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 ## Side Effects

 `strlen` takes a `string` and returns an `int`.
-The value of `strlen("hello")` is `5`, because  But some functions actually don't return any value at all.
+The value of `strlen("hello")` is `5`, because its input argument has 5 letters.

+But some functions actually don't return any value at all.
 For example, `printf`.
 The `printf` function does not compute a value.
 Instead, printf *does* something.
 What is the "value" of `printf("hello")`?
 Nothing at all, but something has "happened" after we call it: namely the user now sees "hello" on their console.

 We call these interactions, either changes to the input or the outside world, "side effects".